alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 retrieval (helpful if our task needs time to process the message before actual deletion. `0` means visible immediately.
 - `created_at` - timestamp when message was created.
+- `deleted_at` - timestamp when message was deleted, set to `NULL` if not deleted - soft delete option.

 **Note:** number in `DATETIME(6)` means fraction part of seconds to store.